tomazzlender/highrise-translation/README.md

 Everytime page loads English words are replaced with translations.
 It is not perfect, but it works ok.
 Someone who doesn't speaks English can use app pretty much without a problem.

-## How to install??
+## How to install?

 Install with Tampermonkey for Chrome or Greasemonkey for Firefox.
+File highrise.translation.sl.js must loads first then highrise.translation.helper.js.

+## Languages

+- Slovenian

+Looking for another one?
+Translate "highrise.translation.sl.js".

-## Info
+## Authors

+Code and slovenian translation is developed by Tomaž Žlender.
+Some code is copied from https://github.com/ninefingers/so-translation.

 It is work in progress.